Drug Possession Charges Attorney in Westchester County, New York

 If other circumstances are involved, such as prior felony convictions, or sale near a school or to a child, the possible prison sentence increases.
 Additionally, if other felonies are involved — such as drug distribution, sale, or trafficking, conspiracy to distribute, sell, or traffic, or illegal gun possession — upon conviction, those penalties could result in even harsher prison terms and fines as well.

 In recent years there has also been an increase in illegal possession of prescription drugs.
 If you are caught with them and can’t produce a prescription, or if you present a forged prescription, you could suffer many of the above more serious state felony penalties if convicted.

 Federal Drug Prosecutions

 Federal authorities usually defer to state prosecutors on simple possession cases.
-But distribution, trafficking and manufacturing sentencing guidelines often involve mandatory minimum incarceration in prison.
-They are based on the type [21 USC § 812], the amount of drugs involved, and any previous drug convictions the defendant(s) may already have in state or federal court.
+But distribution, trafficking, and manufacturing sentencing guidelines often involve mandatory minimum incarceration in prison.
+They are based on the type [21 USC § 812], the number of drugs involved, and any previous drug convictions the defendant(s) may already have in state or federal court.

 Sentences can involve the following:

 Prison sentences can range from a mandatory minimum of 10 years to as much as life: [21 U.S. Code 841, § 842, or § 843].
 Penalty enhancements can be added to underlying convictions of conspiracy [18 USC § 371], organized crime (RICO), federal weapons offenses [18 USC § 922], and money laundering, [18 USC § 1956].

 Fines are extremely stiff.
 Enterprise drug traffickers can pay $1 million or more.

 Federal mandatory minimum prison sentences are statutory and may not be reduced at a judge’s discretion.
 And those convicted of serious distribution or repeat offenses have no chance of receiving modified sentences.